fb-pixel

 How long is the daily work commute for the average Londoner?

 Commuting in the UK has always been an issue, with an average commute nearly an hour long at 54 minutes.
-But, according to Instant Offices, it’s Londoners who bear the brunt of this with the longest commute in the country at 74 minutes – almost twice the worldwide average of 40 minutes.
+But, according to Instant Offices, it’s Londoners who bear the brunt of this with the longest commute in the country at 74 minutes – almost twice the global average of 40 minutes.

-According to a recent poll, two-thirds of Londoners found using public transport as the most stressful part of living in the capital.
+According to a recent poll, two-thirds of Londoners describe using public transport as the most stressful part of living in the capital.
 Commuting is considered an unpleasant activity, and when you factor in the time it takes to travel to work in London, it is not surprising that many professionals and businesses are looking for alternative ways of working.

 Based on official figures from the Department for Transport, crowded trains are carrying almost double the number of passengers they were designed to take.